 No matter what challenge awaits her, she will not shy away from it.
 With her life uncertain back in her reality, she would rather not want anyone to struggle or suffer while waiting, for her likely or unlikely recovery.

 I have to take this chance, was Emma's resolve.

 "It looks like I have your answer," the child demon raises one finger, pointing at her.
 "Then I'll be sending you right on your way.
 Good luck, and remember this Emma..."

 One of the glowing orbs floated towards her, steadily approaching as Emma curiously studied the peculiar thing.
 Slowly, her vision was clouded in a glowing white.
 The urge to step away bit at her, but she restrained herself, embracing the painless light.

-"You should not subjugate yourself to only your understanding of your world.
+"You should not subjugate yourself to your understanding of your world.
 Having a perspective is pointless compared to the truth that exists outside our minds.
 But if you want to enforce your truth into reality, know that yours is only one out of countless others.
 Sometimes there's not much room for a compromise, it's always been a competition between ideals."

 Just as Emma was beginning to understand her own world, it was left behind within an instant.